ksu-cs-textbooks/cis526/content/07-persistent-storage/02-data-serialization.md

 /** @module database
  * A simple in-memory database implementation,
- * providing a mechasim for getting and saving
+ * providing a mechanism for getting and saving
  * a database object
  */
 module.exports = { get, set };